Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 The capital city of Manitoba, Winnipeg is a hub of arts and culture on the prairies.

-The author, Taylor Herperger posng for a photo in Downtown Winnipeg, Manitoba
+The author, Taylor Herperger posing for a photo in Downtown Winnipeg, Manitoba

 Me in Downtown Winnipeg, Manitoba

-Canada’s centermost city, Winnipeg is the capital of Manitoba, the province’s most populous hub, and one of the top places to visit in the province of Manitoba.
+Canada’s centermost city, Winnipeg is the capital of Manitoba, the province’s most populous hub, and one of the top places to visit in the province.
 Famous for its Winnie The Pooh namesake, Winnipeg is a center of art and culture on the prairies.

 Must-see things in Winnipeg include the Canadian Museum for Human Rights, eccentric neighborhoods (Osborne Village and the Exchange District are especially great), the historic Forks junction, and the Royal Canadian Mint.